-On August 15th this year, Julia Child would have turned 100 years old.
+On August 15th, 2012, Julia Child would have turned 100 years old.
 A remarkable woman with a remarkable history, and I am thrilled to be a part of the JC100, a movement to celebrate the life of Julia.
 And Julia Child’s Chocolate Mousse.

 The JC100 has partnered with chef’s, authors, food bloggers, and other culinary professionals to spread the word and love for Julia in the one hundred days leading up to her birthday.
 Each week there’s a different recipe.
 Of course, any recipe of Julia’s is quite literally, a masterpiece, so I don’t expect anything but 3 months of deliciousness.